 If you are driving out to Wolf Run Ranch, and you did not choose car camping, boutique camping, or RV camping, then you need to be sure and pre-purchase your parking pass!
 If you have 3 or more people in your vehicle, you will need to buy a Carpool Parking Voucher for $10.
-Otherwise, with 2 or less people, you will need a General Parking Pass at $50.
-If you don’t have a vehicle or you dont feel like driving, check out our affordable Eco-Shuttle Tickets, or arrange a ride share through RickyRides.
+Otherwise, with 2 or less people, you will need a General Parking Pass at $60.
+If you don’t have a vehicle or you dont feel like driving, you will have the option to take the Wolf Runner Shuttle, or arrange a ride share through RickyRides.
 Remember that getting to What The Festival is where your adventures begin!
 Enjoy the beauty of Oregon’s majestic landscapes as you make your way to your weekend of fun!

 Bathing Suit — for the Splash Pool Party each day!

 Warm Weather Clothes — the days are warm, so pack those tanks, t-shirts, shorts, sundresses, etc.

 Cold Weather Clothes — as warm as it can be during the day, the nights do get chilly, so be sure you pack properly by bringing long pants, a jacket, and a warm hat.

 Dance Shoes – the terrain is not made for high heels, so pack your sexiest kicks to keep you dancing through the weekend.

 Flip Flops or Sandals – bring at least one pair of comfortable flip flops or sandals for the daytime

 If you are not going to be glamping in Boutique Camp, you will need to pack your camping gear to bring with you!
 Here is a list of suggested items: